Magneto-inertial range dominated by magnetic helicity in space plasmas: In the Earth's magnetosphere

-In paper Ref. \cite{huang} results of measurements with four Cluster spacecraft in the plasma sheet of the Earth's magnetosphere were reported.
-The event under consideration was a high-speed reconnection jet with a moderate mean (guide) magnetic field.
-Figure 16 shows the power spectrum of the magnetic field measured during the reconnection event.
+In a paper Ref. \cite{huang} results of measurements with four Cluster spacecraft in the plasma sheet of the Earth's magnetosphere were reported.
+The event under consideration was a high-speed reconnection jet with a moderate mean (guide) magnetic field (see Introduction).
+Based on the observations the authors of the Ref. \cite{huang} argued that the observed turbulence was strongly driven by the reconnection jet (cf Ref. \cite{alaoui}).

+Figure 28 shows the power spectrum of the magnetic field measured during the event.
+The spectral data were taken from Fig. 1 of the Ref. \cite{huang}.
 The position of the proton cyclotron frequency $f{ c}_p$ is indicated by the vertical dotted arrow.
 The dashed curve indicates the stretched exponential spectrum Eq.
-(17).\\
+(23) (cf Fig. 9 and corresponding comments).\\